ajfisher/datatium/slides.md

 Notes:

-However even if you are fully mobile and you've done a good job I think many organisations have missed the point.
-Again we've focussed on what was in front of us and not thought about what we're doing and we've missed the woods for the trees.
+However even if you are fully mobile and you've done a good job I think many organisations have missed a critical point.
+Again we've focussed on what was in front of us and not thought about what we're doing.

 ---

-### We focus too much on size
+### We're still (mostly) obsessed with size
 <!-- .slide: data-background="/images/video_standards.svg" -->

 "Vector Video Standards8" by <!-- .element: class="attribution" -->